mvolkmann/hono-htmx-turso/README.md

 using htmx as the web library, Hono as the server library, and Turso as the database host.

-The steps followed to create this were:
+You can follow these steps to create and deploy this app yourself:

 - Install <a href="https://bun.sh" target="_blank">Bun</a>.